Craft Projects

 Penguin Perler Beads for Everyone

-These Perler bead activities provide plenty of benefits for children, including improved fine motor movements, enhanced creativity, and just having plaid old fun in general.
+These Perler bead activities provide plenty of benefits for children, including improved fine motor movements, enhanced creativity, and just having plain old fun in general.

 Allow your little ones to become acquainted with more animals by trying some of these other crafts: